chainhaus/pycorda/README.md

 # PyCorda

 Access node and vault data for analytics.
+Currently only works with H2 database.
+I'll be adding other DBs shortly and possibly support for queryable states.

 To get started using the PyCorda library, install it with